-The Executive Director is responsible for the day-today management of the activities of the Brotherhood as delegated by the Board.
-The following management team is responsible for the implementation of organisational strategies, development of policies and management of issues and of the performance of the organisation:
+The Executive Director is responsible for the day-to-day management of the activities of the Brotherhood as delegated by the Board.
+The Executive team is responsible for the implementation of organisational strategies, development of policies and management of issues and of the performance of the organisation.
+During the year the organisation conducted a review of its strategy and operating model, which resulted in a restructure of the Executive team.